weiyikang/MCC-DA/README.md

   The PACS dataset can be accessed in [Google Drive](https://drive.google.com/file/d/1QvC6mDVN25VArmTuSHqgd7Cf9CoiHvVt/view?usp=sharing). -->

 ### MCC-DA
 The configuration files can be found under the folder  `./config`, and we provide four config files with the format `.yaml`.
-To perform the FedDG on the specific dataset (e.g., Digits-5), please use the following commands:
+To perform the FedDA on the specific dataset (e.g., Digits-5), please use the following commands:

 ```python
 nohup python main.py --config DigitFive.yaml --target-domain mnist -bp ../../../ --temperature 0.8 --smc 0.0 --tmc 0.0 --tic 1.0 --sic 0.01 --pl 3 --pj 0 --tau 0.05 --seed 1 --gpu 2  > ./log/digit5_tau005_tic1_scic001_mnist.txt 2>&1 &